 From December 2017, our flag ships cruisers are two Sea Master of 34 feet, a modern and highly versatile seaworthy vessel conceived in New Zealand.

-And along with the two main vessels, our originality is to propose 6 modern sit-on-top kayaks, 2 performing sailing dinghies and 1 motorized dinghy.
+And along with the two main vessels, our originality is to propose 7 modern sit-on-top kayaks, 2 performing Stand-Up Paddles, 1 sailing dinghy and 1 motorized dinghy.

 All these boats have been selected, with expertise, for their ratio of safety and performance.